inducer/pycuda/doc/array.rst

 .. function:: stack(arrays, axis=0, allocator=None)

-   Joing a sequeunce of arrays along a new axis
+   Join a sequence of arrays along a new axis.

 Conditionals